polygoncoin/Microservices/README.md

 One can clean the URL by making the required changes in the web server .conf file.

 ### For HTTP POST, PUT, PATCH, and DELETE requests.
-- The JSON payload should be as below.
+- The JSON payload should can be an Object or Array of data for Payload as below.
 ```
 {"Payload":
   {